wong-johnathan/fb-pixel-tester/readme.md

 3. **Publish as CSV**: Publish the sheet as a CSV file.
 4. **Copy and Paste Link**: Copy the link and paste it into the **Catalog Link** field.

+---

+## Catalog CSV Generator

+This feature generates three CSV files:

+1. **catalog.csv**: This is the main catalog file.
+2. **catalog_Malay.csv**: This file serves as a supplementary feed in Bahasa.
+3. **catalog_Filipino.csv**: This file serves as a supplementary feed in Filipino.

+These files can be used to manage and test different catalog feeds effectively.

 ## Cloning the Project

 ---